-One of the first steps in this transformation is securing committed buyers, already produced a brief guide to the inwhich is why RMI has just launched the novation landscape that decision-mak-Sustainable Steel Buyers Platform.
-This ers can use to evaluate their options. new initiative pools US steel buyers, large and small, to solidify demand for green steel and stimulate investment in did across the entire 20th century.
+One of the first steps in this transformation is securing committed buyers, which is why RMI has just launched the Sustainable Steel Buyers Platform.
+This new initiative pools US steel buyers, large and small, to solidify demand for green steel and stimulate investment in low-emissions steelmaking.